ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 Each part also has an implied part index, which is a zero-indexed, depth-first integer.
 It is used to efficiently refer to a specific body part (for example, an inline image) within another part.
-See {Nested body examples} for an example of how the part index is calculated.
+See {Complicated Nested Example} for an example of how the part index is calculated.

+The partIndex can be used inside a content ID URI [@!RFC2392] in a "container" part (for example HTML, Markdown, vCard [@?RFC6350], or iCal [@?RFC5545]) to reference another part inside the same MIMI message.
+In a MIMI message it has the form `cid:`*partIndex*`@local.invalid` .

 ## External content {#external}